-Change in Dependent Eligibility: Chart pages 20-22: Effective February 1, 2016, the chart under the section "Dependent Eligibility" is deleted in its entirety and replaced with the following chart:
+Change in Dependent Eligibility: Chart pages 21-23: Effective February 1, 2016, the chart under the section "Dependent Eligibility" is deleted in its entirety and replaced with the following chart:

 Dependency Age Limitation Requirements Spouse None The person to whom you are legally married (if you are legally separated or divorced, your spouse is not covered).
-Children Until the earlier of 30 The child is one of the following: days after the child's 26 th Your biological child, birthday or the end of the Your adopted child or one placed with you calendar year in which the in anticipation of adoption, or child turns 26. • Your stepchild: this includes your spouse's biological or adopted child.
-Children (dependent) - Your Until the earlier of 30 The child: grandchild, niece or nephew ONLY if days after the child's 26 th • Is not married, you are the legal guardian (if birthday or the end of the Has the same principal address as the application for legal guardianship is calendar year in which the participant, or as required under the terms pending, you must provide child turns 26. of a "QMCSO" (see page 81), and documentation that papers are filed • Is dependent on the participant for all of his and provide proof when legal process or her annual support and maintenance and is is complete) claimed as a dependent on your tax return.
+Children Until the earlier of 30 days after The child is one of the following: the child's 26 th birthday or the Your biological child, end of the calendar year in • Your adopted child or one placed with you which the child turns 26. in anticipation of adoption, or • Your stepchild: this includes your spouse's biological or adopted child.
+Children Until the earlier of 30 days after The child: (dependent) -Your the child's 26 th birthday or the • Is not married, grandchild, niece or nephew end of the calendar year in Has the same principal address as the ONLY if you are the legal which the child turns 26. participant, or as required under the terms guardian (if of a "QMCSO" (see page 81), and application for legal • Is dependent on the participant for all of his guardianship is pending, you or her annual support and maintenance and is must provide documentation claimed as a dependent on your tax return. that papers are filed and provide proof when legal process is complete)